Mural by Pat Perry

-World-renowned artist, Pat Perry is transforming the urban landscape by creating a large-scale public mural on the north side of the Grizzly Peak building (near 117 S. Ashley St.).
+World-renowned artist, Pat Perry transformed urban landscape by creating a large-scale public mural on the north side of the Grizzly Peak building (near 117 S. Ashley St.).

-The artist has been commissioned by the Ann Arbor Art Center on behalf of 3Mission Design and Development (Grizzly Peak Brewing Co.) as part of the Art Center’s new Art in Public initiative, focused on creating art experiences in the public realm.
+The artist was commissioned by the Ann Arbor Art Center on behalf of 3Mission Design and Development (Grizzly Peak Brewing Co.) as part of the Art Center’s new Art in Public initiative, focused on creating art experiences in the public realm.

 Fundraising efforts for future Art in Public projects are ongoing.
 To make a tax-deductible contribution, please visit our donation page.